sakamies/filter-element/README.md

 The attribute is your chosen tag name, a dash and the form element name you want this data to match to.
 For example `my-filter-search` to filter by any inputs that have the name `search`.

+This gives great flexibility to add attributes to the tags that hold your relevant data.
+Use any number of attributes that match any number of inputs.

 ## Properties

 ### `form`